 A kratom tablet is compressed leaf powder, nothing more.
 No capsule shell, no filler fluff, no extract concentrate — just the same Southeast Asian leaf that's been chewed and brewed for centuries, pressed into a pocketable disc.
 The format sits between two older options: loose powder (cheapest per gram, worst tasting) and gelatin capsules (tasteless, but you're paying for the shell and swallowing eight at a time).

 Why does this format exist?
+Because the two main complaints we've heard at the counter for 25 years are "the powder tastes like pond water" and "I can never measure it the same way twice."
+Tablets solve both in one go.
 Each press is identical, so your third dose of the week weighs the same as your first.
 And because it's compressed, you're swallowing less total volume than loose powder or standard capsules.

 Tablets vs Powder vs Capsules — How to Choose